JH321/gravitysim/README.md

 Structure:

 main.py: This module initializes pygame, sets up the simulation, and displays everything to the screen.
+To add your own bodies, go to the bottom of the file to see the code that is executed to start the game.
+There, you can create your own Body_Sprite objects and add them to the game's sprite list.

 body_sprite.py: This module represents a Body object as a pygame Sprite object through the Body_Sprite class.
 In truth, this module is redundant and was more of a choice made early in development with the belief that it would help with code maintainability.
 It may be removed in the future.
 This module basically wraps the Body object and allows the Body object to be easily drawn to the pygame screen as a Sprite.